ganeshsutar/data-weaver/REQ.md

 ### Dataset Join Failure
 When datasets cannot be combined:
-1. **Step 1**: Attempt automatic join key detection based on column names
+1. **Step 1**: Attempt automatic join key detection based on column names (direct match)
-2. **Step 2**: If no match, attempt semantic column mapping (e.g., "customer_id" <-> "client_id")
+2. **Step 2**: If no direct match, use LLM for semantic column mapping (e.g., "customer_id" <-> "client_id")
 3. **Step 3**: If mapping fails, display user-friendly error:
-   > "Unable to combine or correlate the datasets.
-Please modify your data or add a common column that exists in both files to enable analysis."
+   > "Unable to combine the datasets.
+No matching columns were found between the files.
+Please ensure both files have at least one column with related data (e.g., customer ID, order number, date) to enable analysis."

 ---